egainit/F5EMEA/README.md

 ## Supported instance types and hypervisors
   - For a list of supported Azure instance types for this solutions, see the **Azure instances for BIG-IP VE** section of https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-msft-azure-12-1-0/1.html#guid-71265d82-3a1a-43d2-bae5-892c184cc59b

-  - For a list versions of the BIG-IP Virtual Edition (VE) and F5 licenses that are supported on specific hypervisors and Microsoft Azure, see https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/ve-supported-hypervisor-matrix.html.
+  - For a list of the BIG-IP Virtual Edition (VE) and F5 licenses that are supported on specific hypervisors and Microsoft Azure, see https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/ve-supported-hypervisor-matrix.html.

 ### Help

-Please files issues directly to this Repo
+Please files issues directly to this Repo, this was created for a POC and is not covered by the F5 support agreements.

 We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 ARM templates.
-This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support.
+For this specific ARM template ping @jmcalalang directly

 ## Installation